msinton/breakout/README.md

     - [Matt SH] separate grid properties - convert to a data type

 - improve collisions with blocks/paddle
-    - detect collisions on corners
+    - [John R] detect collisions on corners
     - take velocity into account
     - change vx and vy proportionally wrt corner collisions
     - allow size of paddle to vary independently to size of blocks